 Huge Discounts for Radio Peace supporters from

 Broadcast in their own language, Radio Peace provides a channel to generations of families running from the conflict.
-In winter, the refugees really struggle to maintain their sprits, urgently needing help to have hope for the future..
+As the conflict draws to a close it is now more important than ever that the children get some education, and returning refugees are given hope for the future.
+Radio Peace will deliver both.

 Radio Peace programmes help